-Master Gardener classes will begin in January 2014 (see Full Schedule tab).
-Please call Catherine at 633-4383 or send her an email at email@example.com if you are interested, prior to Dec.
-1, 2013.
+Master Gardener classes have begun!
+(See Full Schedule tab.)
 Graduated Master Gardeners are always welcome to attend class at no cost.

 You don’t have to be an expert gardener to become a Master Gardener.
 All you need is a desire to learn and a desire to help others become better gardeners.

 The Master Gardener program is an outreach program of the University of Wyoming Cooperative Extension Service and is made up of volunteers who are enthusiastic about gardening, who want to learn more about growing plants, and who are willing to share their knowledge with others.